Investing Strategy Research

 Named after Stanford Accounting Professor Joseph Piotroski, the Piotroski score determines a company’s financial strength based on nine parameters.

-• Criteria: A score of > 8 is considered healthy, and < 2 indicates a weak company.
+• Criteria: A score> 8 is considered healthy, and a score < 2 indicates a weak company.

 Beneish M-Score

-The Beneish M-score is a statistical model for determining if the company’s earnings have a high probability of accounting manipulation.
+The Beneish M-score is a statistical model for determining whether a company’s earnings are at high risk of accounting manipulation.
 An M-Score rating over -1.78 suggests possible earnings manipulation.
 Professor Beneish found that investing in low M-Score stocks and shorting high M-Score stocks would have outperformed the market by about 15% over the 7-year period he studied.

 • Criteria > -1.78 Risky